nguyenngocyennga/nguyenngocyennga/README.md

 ## Hi there 👋, I'm Nguyen Ngoc Yen Nga

-Aspiring Engineer continuously learning, building, and contributing.
+An aspiring engineer continuously learning, building, and contributing.
 Keen eyes on design, with a mind for business and a heart for technology.

 - 👨‍💻 **Full-Stack Projects:** Explore a portfolio of web apps and automation tools built with Next.js, TypeScript, PostgreSQL, and more at [**https://nguyenngocyennga.animaapp.io/**](https://nguyenngocyennga.animaapp.io/).